Exit fees and what you should know

 At KinCare, we want to help you to understand the In Home Care changes so you can find the best services and supports for you.

-If you could use some in-home support, or you have a friend or family member who does, visit our Aged Care page for more information, or simply call us now on 1300 733 510 to chat to one of our expert team.
+If you could use some in-home support, or you have a friend or family member who does, visit our Aged Care page or call us now on 1300 733 510.